-Through the years, the legend evolved from the translation of statutes to German becoming the official language of Pennsylvania and then of the entire United States.
-This is a typical example of not letting the truth stand in the way of a good story and the myth has been perpetuated throughout the centuries.
+Through the years, the legend evolved from translating statutes to German, becoming the official language of Pennsylvania and the entire United States.
+This is a typical example of not letting the truth stand in the way of a good story, and the myth has been perpetuated throughout the centuries.

-In fact, America does not have an official language, and until the early twentieth century, German was the second most widely spoken language in the USA before dropping to third behind English and Spanish.
+America still does not have an official language at the federal level, and until the early twentieth century, German was the second most widely spoken language in the USA before dropping to third behind English and Spanish.

 Large numbers of Germans moved to America, particularly Pennsylvania and the surrounding areas, and there are still communities where various forms of German are spoken.
 At one time, there were more than 800 German magazines and newspapers in the US, the first of which, the Philadelphische Zeitung, was founded by Benjamin Franklin.